Rust-GCC/gccrs/gcc/jit/docs/cp/topics/functions.rst

                                               std::vector <gccjit::case_> cases,\
                                               gccjit::location loc)

-   Terminate a block by adding evalation of an rvalue, then performing a multiway branch.
+   Terminate a block by adding evaluation of an rvalue, then performing a multiway branch.

    This is roughly equivalent to this C code: